 At the annual dinner on October 20, 2022, SABA San Diego will be awarding a $5,000 scholarship sponsored by Jones Day to a current law student who has demonstrated a commitment to serving South Asian and other diverse communities.
 If you are interested in applying, be sure to join SABA San Diego for an informational panel on September 14th at Cal Western School of Law.
 Past scholarship recipients Sachin Bhatmuley and Divya Sriharan will provide insight on the process, with networking opportunities and samosas to follow.
 For more details, please visit our events page.

-Interested Applicants should submit the following materials, no later than Friday, October 14, 2022:
+Interested Applicants should submit the following materials, at a time TBD, 2023.:

 1. Your resume;

 2. Your 1-2 page Personal Statement detailing why you believe you are the most qualified candidate for the scholarship.
 Your Personal Statement should include your views on one or more of the following topics: